stozi/gallium-ru-34/README.md

 A writing-focused 34-key ZMK/Linux layout for gallium and йцукен with mouse keys.

 In Linux, set compose to pause, switch lang to rctrl.
 Instructions on what to do with the [gallium](https://github.com/stozi/galliumv2-ru-34/blob/main/gallium), [evdev_section](https://github.com/stozi/gallium-ru-34/blob/main/evdev_section.xml), and optionally (for CLI) [gallium.map](https://github.com/stozi/gallium-ru-34/blob/main/gallium.map) files are in those files.
 Copy the contents of [my ZMK keymap](https://github.com/stozi/zmk-config/blob/master/config/a_dux.keymap) file to yours in Github.
-ZMK mouse keys require an additional setup.
+ZMK mouse keys require additional setup.
 If ZMK mouse keys are still in beta and you haven't got it working yet, you can copy the contents of my [west.yml](https://github.com/stozi/zmk-config/blob/master/config/west.yml) file.

 Prefix 'C' means ctrl+, 'S' means shift+.